-While any camera can be used to capture images of birds, there are definitely features that make it easier.
-Fast, accurate tracking autofocus and snappy burst speeds will help you get the frame, while a sharp lens and decent resolution will ensure it looks good.
-Newer cameras also benefit from cutting-edge features like subject-detection autofocus, which can intelligently recognise specific subjects like birds and lock focus onto them.
-For ‘bird in flight’, or BIF photography as it’s known, this can be a true game-changer.
+A good birding camera should have fast, accurate tracking autofocus and snappy burst speeds to help you get the frame, while a sharp lens and decent resolution will ensure it looks good.
+Newer cameras also benefit from cutting-edge features like subject-detection autofocus, which intelligently recognise specific subjects, like birds, and lock focus onto them.

 We’ve included a selection of cameras we’ve reviewed and rated.
-While newer, high-end, professional cameras like the Sony A9 III may technically be the ‘best’ choice, they won’t suit everyone, so we’ve also made sure to include budget- and beginner-friendly picks on our list.
-All the cameras here have been tested by our team, and we’ve included plenty of images of birds where we’ve taken them to give you an idea of how each model performs.
+While newer, high-end, professional cameras like the Sony A9 III may technically be the ‘best’ choice, they won’t suit everyone, so budget and beginner-friendly picks also make our list.
+All the cameras here have been tested by our team, and you’ll see plenty of images of birds that we’ve taken to give you an idea of how each model performs.

 For more expert advice, see our guides to getting great shots of fast-moving birds and how to be an ethical wildlife photographer.
-Otherwise, let’s dive straight into the best cameras for bird photography!
+Now for the best cameras for bird photography!

 Best camera for bird photography – our quick list